 Pro Tips:

-- Choose the cheeses you like.
-I prefer half Velveeta and half shredded sharp cheddar.
+- For the best melting, use shredded block cheese.
+Sharp cheddar is classic, but choose the cheeses you like.
+I prefer a mix of half Velveeta and half shredded sharp cheddar.

-- Frozen broccoli works fine but may take a few minutes longer to cook but will eliminate about 10 minutes of prep time for fresh broccoli.
+- Frozen broccoli works fine, but may take a few minutes longer to cook, and will eliminate about 10 minutes of prep time for fresh broccoli.

 To adjust the recipe size: